-EB: You have a beautful blog that always has gorgeous photos (I so wish I had a seat at those stunning tables you created).
+EB: You have a beautful blog that always has gorgeous photos.
 On one of your recent posts, you talked about aspiring to be a lifelong learner.
 You’ve actually learned your craft from some of the best—including Ariella Chezar and Saipua and Nicolette Camille of The Little Flower School Brooklyn.
 How have their design styles influenced your work?
 And moreover, how is your work distinct?

 KP: Yes!
 I’m so thankful for the time I’ve spent learning with these ladies!
 My life changed the day I met Nicolette.
 She and Nog awakened a deep love inside me for flowers with their book “Bringing Nature Home” and I’ve never recovered.
 The day I met Sarah was the day I realized that I was supposed to quit my job and do flowers.
 I’m so thankful for her push.
 And Ariella, her flowers are sprinkled throughout a book I’ve been keeping of Martha Stewart articles since middle school.
 I’ll never forget watching her arrange flowers for the first time on a YouTube video at my kitchen table.
 She is a thoughtful arranger.
 Every little flower was polished and carefully placed.
 It was poetic.
 And actually, more than a particular style or technique, what these women have taught me is to be thoughtful in my arranging — to live with both eyes open, drinking in every minute of everyday and appreciating the fragility and beauty flowers bring to the world.
 As for what makes my work distinct, well I’d have to say that’s me!
 When you follow after what you think is beautiful and use the materials that are around you at that moment your work becomes alive in a way that is all yours.